Ray Hyperparameter Tuning

-In this example, we show you how to start a basic hyperparameter tuning using Ray Tune on a remote cluster.
-You simply need to write your Ray Tune program as you would normally, and then send it to the remote cluster using Runhouse.
-Runhouse handles all the complexities of launching and setting up the remote Ray cluster for you.
+In this example, we show you how to start a basic hyperparameter tuning using Ray Tune on remote compute.
+You simply need to write your Ray Tune program as you would normally, and then send it to the remote cluster.
+Kubetorch handles all the complexities of launching and setting up the remote Ray cluster for you.

-import time from typing import Any, Dict import runhouse as rh from ray import tune
+import time from typing import Any, Dict import kubetorch as kt from ray import tune

 Define a Ray Tune program